Service Evaluation

 How Birch Gold Works

 Birch Gold Group operates primarily as a facilitator for Precious Metals IRAs.
-They assist clients in converting paper assets—such as those in a traditional IRA, Roth IRA, or 401(k)—into physical gold, silver, platinum, and palladium.
-The process is designed to be “white-glove,” meaning their specialists handle most of the paperwork and coordination between custodians and depositories.
+They assist clients in converting paper assets from a traditional IRA, Roth IRA, or 401(k) into physical gold, silver, platinum, and palladium.
+The company does not act as your IRA custodian or depository; instead, it coordinates with third parties.

-When you start an account, you are assigned a dedicated Precious Metals Specialist.
-This individual remains your point of contact throughout the life of your account, which is a significant advantage over call-center-based competitors.
-They guide you through funding the account, selecting IRS-approved metals, and arranging for secure storage.
+Dedicated Specialist: When you start an account, you are assigned a dedicated Precious Metals Specialist who remains your point of contact throughout the life of your account.
+This is a different model from call-center-based competitors.

-Birch Gold works with reputable custodians like Equity Trust Company and STRATA Trust Company to administer the IRA.
-For storage, they partner with the Delaware Depository and Brinks Global Services, ensuring your assets are insured and stored in compliance with IRS regulations.
+Custodian and Storage Partners: Birch Gold works with custodians like Equity Trust Company and STRATA Trust Company to administer the IRA.
+For storage, they partner with the Delaware Depository and Brinks Global Services, with metals insured and stored in compliance with IRS regulations.

 Who It’s Best For